 Intellectual property isn’t the most common differentiator for media companies, which usually rely on competitive advantages like their brand or their cultural prestige.

 But few companies in any industry boast intellectual property moats as deep and as protective as The Walt Disney Company.

 Disney today is the most dominant company in Hollywood, with a 35% market share on all movie tickets sold.
-In 2019, each of the top 5 grossing films so far has been built on Disney intellectual property: Avengers: Endgame, The Lion King, Toy Story 4, Captain Marvel, and Spider-Man: Far From Home.
+In 2019, each of the top 5 grossing films has been built on Disney intellectual property: Avengers: Endgame, The Lion King, Toy Story 4, Captain Marvel, and Frozen 2.

 This dominance didn’t emerge overnight.
 Over the last several decades, Disney has spent billions acquiring other companies with valuable IP (Lucasfilm, Pixar, ESPN, Fox) as well as on lobbying efforts to protect its vast library of intellectual property from having its copyright expire.